1928 - 2019

 Varda was diagnosed with macular degeneration about 15 years before she passed away in 2019 at the age of 90.
 Her loss of vision corresponded to what she called her “third life,” when, as she used to say, she “changed from an old filmmaker into a young visual artist.”

-Her first exhibition as a late-life visual artist was in 2003 at the Venice Biennale.
-Starting with the cast-off heart-shaped potatoes she had been introduced to by gleaners in her film project The Gleaners and I (2000), which Varda embraced as a talismanic symbol of her self, Varda created an installation, Patatutopia.
+Her first exhibition as a late-life visual artist, Patatutopia, was in 2003 at the Venice Biennale.
 A wrinkled potato, laced with sprouts, seems to breathe at the center of a triptych of similar images.
-Thousands of potatoes were poured on the ground in front of the video display and Varda herself dressed up as a potato to greet visitors to the exhibit.
+Thousands of potatoes had been poured on the ground in front of the video display.
+Varda, who saw these heart-shaped potatoes as a talismanic representation of herself, dressed up as a potato to greet visitors to the exhibit.

-In the following years, Varda developed 40 exhibitions that often involved “recycling” her former work (films and photographs) in startlingly inventive ways.
+In the following years, Varda developed 40 exhibitions that often involved “recycling” her former work in startlingly inventive ways.

 At the same time, with the help of her daughter, Rosalie Varda, she made a number of critically acclaimed autobiographical films while suffering from vision loss.
 These included The Beaches of Agnès (2008), Faces Places (co-directed with JR, 2017), and Varda by Agnès (2019).